11 years after India-NZ U-19 WC semi-final, life comes full circle for captains Kohli and Williamson

 “When we meet tomorrow I’ll remind him.
 It’s nice to realise that 11 yrs after, we’re captaining our respective nations again in a senior World Cup,” he added.

 The Indian captain though didn’t remember taking the wicket of Williamson in that 2008 clash.
-“I got Kane’s wicket, really???
+“I got Kane’s wicket, really?
 I don’t think this will happen again,” he said.

 Also Read: Why the Kuldeep-Chahal combination is no longer India’s definite pick for the semi-final